 About the Author

-Alice Funke graduated from Carleton University in Political Science, and is a business intelligence specialist for the federal government in Ottawa.
+Alice Funke graduated from Carleton University in Political Science, and retired as a business intelligence specialist for the federal government in Ottawa in 2010.

 During the 2008 election, she took a leave of absence and worked as a computer-assisted reporting consultant for the Parliament Hill bureau of the Canwest News Service.